donaldlab/OSPREY3/doc/content/contributing/architecture/tools/coffee.md

 uses a double-ended priority queue that can efficiently remove both the best-scoring and worst-scoring nodes.
 When NodeDB needs to store new nodes but has no more available space, NodeDB will just discard some of the worst-scoring nodes to free up extra space.
-The hope is that the worst-scoring nodes represent negligible contributions to the partition function value, so their absense will not be missed.
+The hope is that the worst-scoring nodes represent negligible contributions to the partition function value, so their absence will not be missed.
 However, by discarding nodes from the conformation search, COFFEE is unable to guarantee any epsilon approximation to the partition function value.
 In the trivial, but extreme, case where epsilon is set to exactly zero, all nodes must be considered, and none can be discarded entirely.